EliRavitz/Book-search/README.md

 ### Importing SQL Schema

-In the base folder you can find a SQL Schema folder that contains the SQL Schema files, If you download the the SQL schema files, you can import them into your MySQL database to create the necessary tables and schema.
+in the base folder of the project you can find a SQL Schema folder that contains the SQL Schema files, If you download the the SQL schema files, you can import them into your MySQL database to create the necessary tables and schema.
 Follow these steps:

 1.Open MySQL Workbench or any other MySQL management tool.